shaham-noorani/EarlyDays/content/posts/how-to-avoid-burnout.md

 ![FlowStateDiagram](../../flowstatediagram.png)

-## Staying Hypocritical
+## Staying Realistic

 As a perfectionist, I often aim for the asymptotical upper bound of what's possible instead of a reasonable level of accomplishment.
 This results in me trying to optimize every minute of my day when creating a routine or getting stuck when coding a function in the pursuit of the best possible implementation.
 This mindset almost always leads me to destruction and it takes a lot of mental fortitude to set realistic expectations for myself, but I almost always get better results from doing the latter.

-So before sitting down to get some work done, stay hypocritical and set realistic goals for what you want to get done.
+So before sitting down to get some work done, stay realistic and set realistic goals for what you want to get done.
 The saying "shoot for the stars—if you miss, at least you'll hit the Moon" only applies to long term goals.
 Be **honest** with yourself in-terms of what **you think you can achieve** and operate under this knowledge: not a biased over- or underestimate of your ability or the task at hand.

-## Implementing Patience
+## Patience

 My final method for avoiding burnout involves patience, and lots of it.
 Unless you're eating a scone on a beach somewhere in Italy, instant gratification is hard to come by.
 Sometimes, even when we've perfectly balanced challenge and skill *and* set realistic goals for ourselves, a lack of patience causes us to sell bitcoin at only $30 a share.
 We all know that nothing worthwhile in life comes quickly and that success is not something that happens over night, but actually implementing these mantras in our day-to-day is hard.
 So just remember: even microwaveable dinners take a couple minutes before you can (and should) eat them.